frobertpixto/tf_keras_generator_with_targets/README.md

 # tf_keras_generator_with_targets
 ## Simple Custom TensorFlow image Generator where **target** values are also **modified**

 When having a dataset of images with coordinates as targets (e.g., vertices of a shape, coordinates for body landmarks), we want to augment the dataset, but we need a way to implement the ImageDataGenerator to modify the target variables according to image transformation.
-Ffor example, if the image is flipped horizontally, the target coordinates must be flipped also.
+For example, if the image is flipped horizontally, the target coordinates must be flipped also.

 ---
 ## Usage in Mix on Pix